CanKeles5/CENG502-Spring2023/Keles/Readme.md

 $[H]L \sim t+1$ denotes all the attention heads in the $(t + 1)$-th to $L$-th layer.

-Authors modify the MSA and MLP modules as following:
+We modify the MSA and MLP modules as following:

 The original MSA block is formulated as following:
 $\ B_l(Z_{l-1}) = \mathcal{O}\left(\sum\limits_{h=1}^{H} P_{h,l} Z_{l-1}, \{W_l\}\right) \$